pongloongyeat/netwolf/README.md

 Inspired by [Netfox](https://github.com/kasketis/netfox) on iOS.
-Netwolf allows for easy viewing and debugging of network requests made in your app via the use of interceptors (see [Supported clients](#supported-clients)).
+Netwolf allows for easy debugging of network requests made in your app via the use of interceptors (see [Supported clients](#supported-clients)).

 ## Installation